suneeta-mall/fable-flow/docs/fableflow-workflow.md

 **Key Points:**

-- All agents start simultaneously when manuscript is approved
+- All agents start simultaneously when the manuscript is approved
 - Illustration path completes first → feeds into Book & Movie
 - Music path feeds into Movie
-- Narration creates separate audio product
+- Narration creates a separate audio product
 - Movie Producer assembles images + music + scenes

 **Dashed arrows (-.->)** show dependencies where outputs are used by other agents.